-Set up personal recruitment appointments and/or tours at graduate-cuitment@unlv.edu.
+Set up personal recruitment appointments and/or tours at graduateconformation.com.
 To meet with a Graduate College representative in an area beyond Recruitment, please use the contact information provided above.

 Visit Us

 Normal business hours: we accept walk-ins Monday-Friday from 8 a.m. to 5 p.m. on the second floor of the University Gateway Building at: 4700 S. Maryland Pkwy.
 Las Vegas, NV 89119.